AALUND13/ToggleCardsCategories/README.md

 ```Cs
 ToggleCardsCategoriesManager.instance.RegisterCategories(MyModInitials);
 ```
-This will make the mod create categories in that toggle mod section, By default all cards in the mod section will be put in the `Unknow` category
+This will make the mod create categories in that toggle mod section

 The mod will look for the interface `IToggleCardCategory` for each of your non hidden cards, So if you want put a specific card in a specific category you must implement the `IToggleCardCategory` for your custom card like this
 ```cs